The most dangerous hiking trail in the world: knife-edge ridges and vertigo-inducing walkways

 Accidents here probably come down to human error and lapses in judgement.
 When it’s busy, bottlenecks can form on the ridge, leading to impatient people trying to bustle through – not a good idea on a knife edge ridge.
 The precarious situation attracts daring photo opportunities – another bad idea.
 The heat undoubtedly plays its part too; dehydration can lead to dizziness and poor decision making.

-In the last 20 years, 13 people have died at Angels Landing, leading to the national park authority considering a permit system to limit the numbers.
+In the last 20 years, 13 people have died at Angels Landing.
 However, when you consider an estimated 150,000 people make it to the summit every year, it’s clear that the trail is safer than the hype would have you believe.
-Learn more about this hike's notoriety in Why do so many people die at Angels Landing.
+Learn more about this hike's notoriety in our Why do so many people die at Angels Landing feature.

 There are a few other trails in the US that regularly vie for the title of ‘most dangerous’.
 The Bright Angel Trail on Arizona’s Grand Canyon is renowned for its stifling heat and has a dedicated scouting crew employed to assist stricken hikers.
 The opposite is true for Mount Washington in New Hampshire, where walkers are often caught out by the cold.
 Colorado’s Longs Peak blends exposure, narrow ledges and challenging weather, making it one of the most difficult 14ers to ascend by its normal route.
 Finally, back in Utah, but this time in the Canyonlands National Park, is the Maze: a remote and untamed region that lives up to its name with a veritable labyrinth of challenging trails.